ISUgenomics/bioinformatics-workbook/dataAnalysis/nextflow/01_introductionToNextFlow.md

 ## Introduction

-[Nextflow]() is a workflow framework that can be used by a bioinformatician to integrate all of her/his/their bash/python/perl/other scripts into a one cohesive pipeline that are portable,reproducible, scalable and checkpointed.
+[Nextflow]() is a workflow framework that can be used by a bioinformatician to integrate all of her/his/their bash/python/perl/other scripts into a one cohesive pipeline that are portable, reproducible, scalable and checkpointed.
 Nextflow is its own DSL (Domain Specific Language) that extends a language called [groovy](https://groovy-lang.org) which is an extension of Java that has language feature similarity to Python, Ruby and Smalltalk.

-## Nextflow features
+### Nextflow features

 * **Fast protyping** -- let's you write a computational pipeline from smaller tasks
 * **Reproducibility** -- supports Docker and Singularity containers